Rick Dickinson: Post-Sinclair

 In 1986, he founded Dickinson Associates, an industrial design consultancy based in Cambridge.
 That year he produced the industrial design for an early laptop computer, the Cambridge Z88.
 In 1987 he was commissioned by Alan Sugar to create the industrial design concept for Amstrad's first portable computer.

 In 1989, Dickinson, Christopher Curry (Acorn Computers), and Keith Dunning re-thought the MacArthur field microscope and Dickinson designed the Lensman microscope, a portable field microscope.
 In 1990–91 the Lensman microscope won the BBC design awards, The Prince Of Wales Award For Industrial Innovation And Production, and the Archimedes award for Engineering Excellence.

-Dickinson met Apple founder Steve Jobs numerous times as they shared ideas for the MacBook in 1994.

 He produced the industrial design concepts and models of the first "Broad Band phone" for AT&T. Dickinson Associates created the industrial design, mechanical design, and production engineering design for the first GSM mobile phone "reference phone" design, for Rockwell.
 Dickinson Associates were also the designers of the Gizmondo handheld console (originally the Gametrac).

 In 2014, he published concept designs for modern Sinclair microcomputers.
 The following year, Dickinson published a series of images of the ZX Spectrum Next re-imagining the original Spectrum design.
 In 2016, he designed a wireless patch for a medical system to allow expectant mothers to monitor fetal heart rates.
 He also worked on the design of the ZX Spectrum Vega+ handheld games console.
 The first ZX Spectrum Next was delivered in February 2020.